bruce-webber/flask-intro/README.md

 ## Team Accolade

-This example a small SQLite database, a corresponding SQLAlchemy database and more advanced templating.
+This example includes a small SQLite database, a corresponding SQLAlchemy database and more advanced templating.